30 Things to Do in Pacific Beach San Diego

 Central Pacific Beach may be party central, but North Pacific Beach is popular with local and vacationing families looking for a wide beach and calm waves.

-There are public restrooms at both Law Street and Diamond Street with stairs from the beach (exercise caution and don’t let kids use them unattended).
+There are public restrooms at Law Street (ramp-accessible, somewhat stroller-friendly) and at Diamond Street (with stairs from the beach).
+Exercise caution and don’t let kids use them unattended.

 3. Catch a Wave at Tourmaline Beach and Surf Park